-Intercarto: managing 50 projects using GanttPRO
+Intercarto: managing 50 urban planning projects with GanttPRO

 Company overview